ap-atul/Video-Editing-Automation/README.md

 ## Known Issues
 Video is read by the Thread, which continuously read video frames, but sometimes, the motion detection calculation is slower than the speed of reading, so some frames get skipped.
 Solution to this is to create a Queue and store the frame, and read from the Queue.

-Why Queue? queue is python is thread safe.
+Why Queue? queue in python is thread safe. (from queue import Queue)